xuanxu/andromeda_feed/README.md

 # Andromeda feed

-This is the code for a [Twitter bot](https://twitter.com/AndromedaFeed) posting recent scientific papers and pics from the Andromeda Galaxy (M31)
+This is the code for a [bot](https://twitter.com/AndromedaFeed) posting recent scientific papers and pics from the Andromeda Galaxy (M31)

+You can follow [@AndromedaFeed](https://twitter.com/AndromedaFeed) at Twitter